OpenDroneMap/docs/source/arguments.rst

 :ref:`pc-filter<pc-filter>` <positive float>
   Filters the point cloud by removing points that deviate more than N standard deviations from the local mean.
 Set to 0 to disable filtering.
 Default: ``2.5``

-:ref:`pc-geometric<pc-geometric>`
-  Improve the accuracy of the point cloud by computing geometrically consistent depthmaps.
-This increases processing time, but can improve results in urban scenes.
-Default: ``False``

 :ref:`pc-las<pc-las>`
   Export the georeferenced point cloud in LAS format.
 Default: ``False``